A year that will go down in Falklands history

 I hope you get a chance to celebrate it with your loved ones over the next couple of weeks.

 And from here at 10 Downing Street, on behalf of everyone in the UK, may we wish you all a very Merry Christmas and a happy new year!
-(PenguinNews)0
+(PenguinNews)

 Please log in or register (it’s free!) to comment.
 Login with Facebook